stevenebutler/ForceConnector/README.md

 * **Download CustomLabel Translation**
   * Download translations for Custom Labels using Metadata API
   * Before this action, you must download Custom Labels first
-  * Your org have to configure for translation
+  * Your org has to configure for translation

 * **Upsert CustomLabel**
   * You can create or update Custom Label(s)